corrode/corrode.github.io/content/blog/simple/index.md

 The idea is pretty simple and can fit on a napkin:

-1. If the list is empty or has one element, it's already sorted and we're done.
+1. Try to get the first element from the list.
+If there is no element, the list is empty and we're done.
-2. If not, pick a random element as the pivot.
-(For simplicity, we pick the first element here.)
-3. Split the list into two sublists: elements smaller than the pivot and elements larger than or equal to the pivot.
+2. Split the list into two sublists: elements smaller than the pivot and elements larger than or equal to the pivot.
-4. Sort each sublist recursively.
+3. Sort each sublist recursively.
-5. By combining the sorted smaller list, the pivot, and the sorted larger list, you get the fully sorted list!
+4. By combining the sorted smaller list, the pivot, and the sorted larger list, you get the fully sorted list!

 The implementation is not too far off from the description of the algorithm.

-Yes, my simple version only supports `usize` right now, but my point is that simple algorithms pack a punch.
+Yes, my simple version only supports `usize` right now and for any real-world use case, you should use the [built-in sort algorithm](https://doc.rust-lang.org/std/primitive.slice.html#method.sort), which is 20x faster than the above version in my benchmarks, but my point is that simple code packs a punch.
+On my machine, this implementation sorts 100k numbers in 1 millisecond.

 This is an O(n log n) algorithm.
 It's as fast as it gets for a comparison-based sort and it's just a few lines of code. [^optimization]
 [^optimization]: Of course, this is not the most efficient implementation of quicksort.
 It allocates a lot of intermediate vectors and has O(n^2) worst-case performance.
 There are optimizations for partially sorted data, better pivot selection strategies, and in-place partitioning.
 But they are just that: optimizations.
 The core idea remains the same.

 Often, simple code can be optimized by the compiler more easily and runs faster on CPUs.